Main content of the website

 - COUNTY OF GRANDE PRAIRIE AND AREA FIRE DANGER -

-The County of Grande Prairie Regional Fire Service has issued a fire ban effective at 4:00 p.m. on Wednesday, July 10, for the entire County, along with the towns of Beaverlodge, Sexsmith and Wembley.
+Effective at 2:00 p.m. today, Tuesday, August 27, 2024, the County of Grande Prairie Regional Fire Service has lifted the Fire Restriction that was put in place on July 29 for the entire County, along with the towns of Beaverlodge, Sexsmith and Wembley.
+This change aligns with Alberta Wildfire’s move to lift all advisories today.

 Fire Hazard Levels